 - The couple must establish the grounds for their divorce – either fault-based or no-fault grounds.

-- One of the spouses must file for divorce and have the papers sent to the other spouse.
+- One of the spouses mustfile for divorce and have the papers sent to the other spouse.

 - The other spouse will have the option to contest the divorce if there is any disagreement.
 If there is no disagreement, then the divorce can proceed as uncontested.

-- The couple may have to spend time resolving the contested matters (such as property division and child custody) in the courts or possibly in an out-of-court settlement.
+- The couple may have to spend time resolving the contested family matters (such as property division and child custody) in the courts or possibly in an out-of-court settlement.

-To file for divorce in West Virginia, you will need to follow these basic steps:
+If you are wondering how to file for divorce in West Virginia, you will need to follow these basic steps: